Why I stopped going to the gym

 Taking professional sports health advice

 There are obviously risks involved with any sporting activity.
 With waterspouts you can throw in the risk of drowning.
 As we age, these risks do not get any smaller.
-It is therefore thoroughly recommended that prior to setting out on a vigorous campaign to get fit or back into shape that advice is sought from either your own doctor and / or from musculoskeletal and sports specialists such as Professor David Reid, Rick Miller and Dr Ralph Rogers.
+It is therefore thoroughly recommended that prior to setting out on a vigorous campaign to get fit or back into shape that advice is sought from an expert windsurfer, such as HSSC Club Commodore, Marc Carney (pictured), your own doctor and / or from musculoskeletal and sports specialists such as Professor David Reid, Rick Miller and Dr Ralph Rogers.

 What kit do you need?

 Rule number one: is do not go out buying new kit, until you have taken advice and trying out lots of different boards and rigs, in order to see what suits you.
-There are plenty of sailing clubs and windsurfing centres who will help and advise you, such as Hythe and Saltwood Sailing Club on the South Coast of Kent, who, due to their windsurfing heritage, including windsurfing legends like Marc "Carnage" Carney and the current 'Windsurfer of the Year' Jenna Gibson, have plenty of different pieces of kit, for you to try out before making any more permanent decisions.
+There are plenty of sailing clubs and windsurfing centres who will help and advise you, such as Hythe and Saltwood Sailing Club on the South Coast of Kent, who, due to their windsurfing heritage, including windsurfing legends like Stu Hards, Marc "Carnage" Carney and the current World Champion and 'Windsurfer of the Year' Jenna Gibson (pictured), have plenty of different pieces of kit, for you to try out before making any more permanent decisions.